-In the event that an employee, of his/her own volition, wishes to relocate within the College region, no relocation expenses will be paid.
+In the event that an employee, of their own volition, wishes to relocate within the College region, no relocation expenses will be paid.
 Travel expenses for College business for such a relocated employee will be calculated on the basis of commencement of travel from the original location of the employee or from the new location of the employee, whichever is the lesser amount.
-The Employer reserves the right to schedule the work of such a relocated employee as if he/she were still residing in his/her original location.
+The Employer reserves the right to schedule the work of such a relocated employee as if they were still residing in their original location.